The Two Most Important Factors To Get The Most From Your Sit-Stand Desk

 So, you've gone and purchased a sit-stand desk to improve your health and wellbeing in the office.
-There are now a two key points to address to help make sure you get the most out of your standing desk.
-These are:
+There are now a two key points to address to help make sure you get the most out of your standing desk

 - How high should your standing desk be?

 - How long should you stand and sit for?

 This 3-minute article will provide you with a succinct answer to these two questions, enabling you to get the most from your standing desk.